 Maintaining your mental well-being through exercise and other methods can also help give you a good night’s rest.
 Melatonin, serotonin, and adrenaline are some naturally-occurring hormones that have an impact on the quality of your sleep.

 Melatonin regulates your circadian rhythm, which determines your body’s sleep-wake cycle.
 If your body doesn’t produce enough of this chemical, you may develop insomnia, which can lead to other complications.

 Serotonin, on the other hand, is deemed as one of the happy hormones because it can affect your mood and energy levels.
 It does have a role in the sleep process, specifically concerning wakefulness.
 The chemical is also involved with the REM cycle.

 Similar to serotonin, adrenaline contributes to your wakefulness.
 When your body is producing high levels of this hormone, you may feel more alert and less sleepy.
 People suffering from anxiety have high levels of adrenaline and cortisol even when there’s just perceived, not actual, danger.
-Finding ways to reduce stress and anxiety can help you enhance the quality of your sleep for a healthy mind and body.
+A naturopathic doctor in Phoenix suggests that finding ways to reduce stress and anxiety can help you enhance the quality of your sleep for a healthy mind and body.

 Increases Productivity Levels

 Have you ever experienced not getting work done because you have a lot of things going through your mind?
 That’s a classic example of how your mental state affects your productivity.
 Debilitating disorders, like anxiety and depression, use up all of your thought processes that you can’t think of anything else aside from the trigger that caused you to remember a stressful moment in your life.